-There’s been a growing amount of talk about making websites more useable to people with disabilities in recent weeks.
-We at Indigo Tree have been increasingly aware of our role in providing access to the web to a wider range of people.
+There has been a growing amount of discussion about making websites more accessible to people with disabilities in recent weeks.
+At Indigo Tree, we have become increasingly aware of our role in providing web access to a broader range of people.
 Here’s how it’s already helping our clients increase their reach.

 It’s not just people with disabilities who might use assistive technology (like screen readers) to access information on the Web – a much wider range of individuals is involved.
 That’s also one of the reasons we want to focus on accessible websites in the coming year.